Thomas de Courtenay, 5th/13th Earl of Devon: Monument to Margaret Beaufort

 An effigy identified by tradition as "little choke-a-bone", Margaret Courtenay (d.
 1512), an infant daughter of William Courtenay, 1st Earl of Devon (1475–1511) by his wife Princess Catherine of York (d.
 1527), the sixth daughter of King Edward IV (1461–1483) exists in Colyton Church in Devon.
 The Courtenay residence of Colcombe Castle was in the parish of Colyton.
 However, modern authorities have suggested, on the basis of the monument's heraldry, the effigy to be Margaret Beaufort (c.
-1409–1449), the wife of Thomas de Courtenay, 5th Earl of Devon (1414–1458).
+1409 – 1449), the wife of Thomas de Courtenay, 5th Earl of Devon (1414–1458).

-The effigy is only about 3 ft in length, much smaller than usual for an adult.
+The effigy is only about three feet in length, much smaller than usual for an adult.
 The face and head were renewed in 1907, and are said to have been based on the sculptor's own infant daughter.
 A 19th-century brass tablet above is inscribed: "Margaret, daughter of William Courtenay Earl of Devon and the Princess Katharine youngest daughter of Edward IVth King of England, died at Colcombe choked by a fish-bone AD MDXII and was buried under the window in the north transept of this church".

 Heraldry

 Three sculpted heraldic shields of arms exist above the effigy, showing the arms of Courtenay, Courtenay impaling the royal arms of England and the royal arms of England.
 Later authorities have suggested, on the basis of the monument's heraldry, the effigy to be the wife of Thomas de Courtenay, 5th Earl of Devon (1414–1458), namely Lady Margaret Beaufort (c.
-1409–1449), daughter of John Beaufort, 1st Marquess of Somerset, 1st Marquess of Dorset (1373–1410), KG, (later only 1st Earl of Somerset), (the first of the four illegitimate children of John of Gaunt, 1st Duke of Lancaster (4th son of King Edward III), and his mistress Katherine Swynford, later his wife) by his wife Margaret Holland.
+1409 – 1449), daughter of John Beaufort, 1st Marquess of Somerset, 1st Marquess of Dorset (1373–1410), KG (later only 1st Earl of Somerset) (the first of the four illegitimate children of John of Gaunt, 1st Duke of Lancaster (4th son of King Edward III), and his mistress Katherine Swynford, later his wife) by his wife Margaret Holland.
 The basis of this re-attribution is the supposed fact that the "royal arms" shown are not the arms of King Edward IV, but rather the arms of Beaufort.
 The arms of Beaufort are the royal arms of England differenced within a bordure compony argent and azure.
 The relief sculpture does indeed show a border, albeit a thin one and not compony, around the royal arms, with such border omitted from the Courtenay arms.